Bethlehem Central High School

 Bethlehem Central High School is a public high school in Delmar, New York, just south of Albany.
 Located at 700 Delaware Avenue, the school serves students in grades 9–12 from the towns of Bethlehem and New Scotland.
 The school was ranked 366 on Newsweek's 2013 "America's Best High Schools".

 History

 The school was established in 1932 at 332 Kenwood Avenue.
 Within 20 years, the original building was deemed too small, and the school moved to its current location in 1954.
 (The former building now serves as the district's middle school although it still bears the inscription "Bethlehem Central High School".)

 In 2006, the school forbade students to wear hats, hoods, bandannas, and handkerchiefs, saying that these can be gang symbols.
 This policy was met with considerable student protest, culminating in a petition that accumulated more than 1000 signatures in one day along with the addition of a permanent gate station to the school.
 The issue drew coverage in the Times Union and local television news formats.

+In 2024, a series of 12 phone calls threatening violence were made to Bethlehem Central High School by a teenager in Halifax, Nova Scotia, Canada.
+These calls were part of coordinated swatting attempts intended to disrupt school activities.